Xotl/cool-github-releases/README.md

 # The Cool GH Releases action

-> Download/Uploads Releases Assets - A more complete action for Github releases Assets
+> Download/Uploads Releases Assets - A more complete action for Github releases

 ## Usage
 This action supports 3 modes: `download`, `update`, `delete`.